The most common lies in Canadian resumes

 Most employers don’t think so.
 They are becoming increasingly skeptical of what candidates claim about their skills and work history.
-In fact, a survey by the recruitment firm Employment Office found that over 80% of employers believe that candidates are lying on their LinkedIn profiles.
+In fact, a survey by the recruitment firm Employment Office found that over 80 per cent of employers believe that candidates are lying on their LinkedIn profiles.

-67% of the 300 hiring managers and business owners surveyed said that candidates are most likely to lie about their past job titles and responsibilities.
-The other major areas where they feel people are most likely to fudge the truth are about the exact dates of previous employment, their education and their exact qualifications.
+Sixty-seven per cent of the 300 hiring managers and business owners surveyed said that candidates are most likely to lie about their past job titles and responsibilities.
+The other major areas where they feel people are most likely to fudge the truth are about the exact dates of previous employment, their education, and their qualifications.

-So we asked Workopolis recruiters and members of the HR community where they find the most common half-truths, exaggerations and outright lies on the resumes they review.
-Here’s what they told us were the most widespread falsehoods in Canadian resumes:
+So we asked Workopolis recruiters and members of the HR community where they find the most common resume half-truths, exaggerations, and lies.
+Here’s what they said were the most widespread falsehoods in Canadian resumes:

-- Employment dates – People often fudge the dates of their previous employment in order to exaggerate their tenure in a role or to mask periods of unemployment in between jobs.
+- Employment dates – People often fudge the dates of their previous employment to exaggerate their tenure in a role (or mask periods of unemployment in between jobs).

-- Job titles – People most often tweak their job titles either to match the role they’re aspiring to land or in order to more accurately reflect the work they were doing at a previous job when they think their actual title undersells their contributions.
+- Job titles – People will often tweak job titles.
+They do this to match the role they’re applying to, or because they think their actual title undersells their contributions.

-- Technical skills – This is the most insidious lie of all because it is the least likely to be caught in the screening process.
-There isn’t likely a central phone number that an employer can call to determine if you actually do know HTM5.
+- Technical skills – This is the most insidious lie as it is the least likely to be caught in the screening process.
+A hiring manager, after all, will most likely not ask a reference if you actually do know HTML5.
 However if you get hired for a role that requires that skill, you’re going to land in hot water when you’re expected to actually use it on the job.

 How do people get caught lying on their resumes?

-So, despite the temptation to make yourself look better and give yourself an edge over the competition, lying about your skills and experience on a resume or LinkedIn profile just isn’t worth it.
-Even a quick phone call to tight-lipped past employer can blow your cover on most of the biggest lies.
-And an exaggerated technical skill or language proficiency that you just don’t have will quickly come to light on the job.
+So, despite the temptation to make yourself look better and give yourself an edge over the competition, lying about your skills and experience on a resume (or LinkedIn profile) just isn’t worth it.
+Even a quick phone call to past employer can blow your cover.
+And exaggerated technical skill or language proficiency will quickly come to light on the job.

-I never worked there.
-Okay, don’t literally say that.
-But if you’ve worked at a job that ended badly for you in a way that can hurt your future chances (fired for cause, extremely short tenure, etc.), simply leave it off your resume altogether.
-Only list the relevant jobs where you’ve learned skills or made contributions that can help future employers.
-Your resume is a document marketing your credentials – it doesn’t have to be a comprehensive list of everything you’re ever done.
+Omitting bad work experiences.
+If you’ve worked at a job that ended in a way that can hurt your future chances (fired for cause, extremely short tenure, etc.), leave it off your resume altogether.
+While tailoring your resume to the application, list only the most relevant jobs (where your skills or achievements can help future employers).
+Remember, your resume is a document marketing your credentials; it doesn’t have to be a comprehensive list of everything you’re ever done.

-My old boss was the greatest, and the whole team rocked.
+“I got along well with my boss and my co-workers.”
 Nobody likes everyone, and there are some truly terrible bosses out there.
-However, even if you’re right and the team really were a bunch of jerks where you worked before, saying so will sink your chances of getting hired.
-It is essential that employers see you as friendly, positive and as a great team player.
-Slamming your old boss will only make you look like a complainer and have them wondering what you’ll be saying about them next.
+However, even if your co-workers were a bunch of jerks, saying so during a job interview will sink your chances of getting hired.
+It is essential that employers see you as friendly, positive team player.
+Slamming your old boss will only make you look like a complainer, and have them wondering what you’ll be saying about them next.

-Rather invent some innocuous weakness that sounds plausible but doesn’t impact your ability to do the job at hand.
+“My greatest weakness is…” This is not the time to say, “I’m a perfectionist who works too hard.”
+That’s not a lie, it’s a cliché that will only annoy your interviewer.
+If you’re out of ideas, invent an innocuous weakness that sounds plausible but doesn’t impact your ability to do the job at hand.
 Then explain how you’re working on improving the situation.
 This shows that you are proactive, self-aware, and willing to learn.
-(Ideally you actually will be all of those things, but if not… well, lie.)